-In the day of modern parenting, we are constantly inundated with pressure of being the perfect parent, raising perfect children.
+In the day of modern parenting, we are constantly inundated with images of the perfect parent, raising perfect children.

-This is about as achievable as finding a pot of gold at the end of the rainbow.
-It is not that our parenting skills are on a downward spiral, but we are placing too much pressure on this premise that is completely fictitious.
+Being perfect is about as achievable as finding a pot of gold at the end of the rainbow.
+It is not that our parenting skills are on a downward spiral, but we are placing too much pressure on this premise, and it is completely fictitious.

 There is no perfect person.
 No perfect parent.
 No perfect child.
 And, definitely no perfect family.
 Each family unit is unique in its own way.